1. Home

 Humans have devised several ways to capture solar energy, the most common being the use of photovoltaic (PV) solar panels that convert the sun's rays into usable electricity.
 Solar panels aren’t making or creating the energy, they are just converting it from sunlight to electricity.

-With that information in mind, let’s go into, “How does solar energy work step by step?”
+With that information in mind, here's how solar energy works step by step.

 Step 1: Solar Panels Capture Solar Energy

 When sunlight hits the thin layer of semiconductive material, it triggers the release of electrons from silicon atoms.
 The negatively charged electrons are attracted to the positively charged side of the cell.
-This “photovoltaic effect” forms as a result of the free-flowing electrons within the solar panel.
+This photovoltaic effect results in free-flowing electrons within the solar panel.
 The moving electrons create an electric current which is harnessed by the wiring connected to the solar panels to produce electricity.

 Solar power systems are carbon-free in their energy production.
 The lifetime emissions of solar panels, which includes emissions from the manufacturing of panels, is about 12 times less than lifetime emissions from a natural gas plant and about 20 times less than from a coal plant.

-A solar installation company should walk you through and help you understand factors ranging from specifics about your property, such as shading and your family’s typical power usage, to your system being right for the region’s climate and your place on the Earth.
-Place on the Earth?
-Yes, your latitude.
+A solar installation company should walk you through and help you understand factors ranging from specifics about your property, such as shading and your family’s typical power usage, to your climate and geographical location.

-Solar panels need to be tilted to capture the most sunlight at the optimal angle for the best efficiency.
-Basically, they need to be pointed to the same angle as your latitude to the equator.
+Solar panels can be tilted to capture the most sunlight at the optimal angle for the best efficiency.
+Usually, that angle matches your latitude.
 In the lower 48, that spans from 24.5 degrees in Key West, Florida to 49.2 degrees in Angle Inlet, Minnesota.

 Step 2: Solar Inverters Convert DC to AC